This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 How strenuous?

-There is quite a lot of walking, and the tour would not be suitable for anyone who has any difficulties with everyday walking or stair-climbing, or standing for long periods of time in museums.
+This is a particularly strenuous tour.
+The nature of Florence means there is quite a lot of walking, and the tour would not be suitable for anyone who has any difficulties with everyday walking or stair-climbing, or standing for long periods of time in museums.
 Average distance by coach per day: 24 miles.

 Are you fit enough to join the tour?